 weight This causes DNSMux to use the assigned weight for each server.
 A negative value is deducted from the total ranking; a positive value is added.
-A weight of zero is neutral. health This causes DNSMux to use the response time of each server, as determined by the last health check performed by DNSMux round robin This causes DNSMux to allocate requests across the various IP servers in a one-after-the-other fashion (e.g., if there are 5 servers and 5 requests, each server would receive one request) proximity This causes DNSMux to use the physical distance between the client's location (or the location of the client's local DNS server) and each server
+A weight of zero is neutral. health This causes DNSMux to use the response time of each server, as determined by the last health check performed by DNSMux round robin This causes DNSMux to allocate requests across the various IP servers in a one-after-the-other fashion (e.g., if there are 5 servers and 5 requests, each server would receive one request).
+When this field is unchecked, DNSMux will resolve the name to one IP address ONLY that has highest weight and passed health check. proximity This causes DNSMux to use the physical distance between the client's location (or the location of the client's local DNS server) and each server.
+This feature is not available in current release.